CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-subprofiles.md

-# REST API: adding subprofile to a profile
+# REST API: POST profile subprofiles

 To add subprofiles to a profile an HTTP post request can be sent to the following URL: